andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 ## Use…

 …the built in Rails time and date formats.
-Or add to them.
+Or add to them, like I do here, creating my own `:stamp` format for `Date` and `Time`.

 ### `config/initializers/time_formats.rb`